project-oak/tink-rust/docs/RUST-HOWTO.md

 do not work with single keys, but with keysets. `Keyset`s are just sets of keys with some additional parameters and metadata.

-Internally Tink stores keysets as Protocol Buffers, but you can work with keysets via a wrapper called keyset handle.
-You can generate a new keyset and obtain its handle using a `KeyTemplate`.
-Keyset `Handle` objects enforce certain restrictions that prevent accidental leakage of the sensitive key material.
+Internally Tink stores keysets as Protocol Buffers, but user code should normally use a **keyset handle**.
+This is a wrapper that enforces restrictions on access to the underlying keyset, to prevent accidental leakage of the sensitive key material.

+Generating a new key for a keyset involves the use of a `KeyTemplate`, which describes the parameters of the key being generated.

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/keygen/src/main.rs Rust /fn main/ /^}/)